-Last few weeks, I have been trying to come up a recipe that would truly be a one pot dish with an option of skipping the baking in the oven part.
+Last few weeks, I have been trying to come up with a recipe that would truly be a one-pot dish with an option of skipping the baking in the oven part.
 After a couple of tries, I think I have nailed this recipe that is as tasty as my baked version.
-Plus, a few healthy additions has made this dish vegan friendly.
+Plus, a few healthy additions have made this dish vegan-friendly.

-Variation – Steam sweet potatoes in the Instant Pot and finish the dish in the OVEN:
+Steam sweet potatoes in the Instant Pot and finish the dish in the oven:

 - To use the Instant Pot to steam the sweet potatoes, add 1 cup of water to the Instant Pot.
 Place washed sweet potatoes on the trivet and cook for 12- 15 mins on pressure cook/manual(hi) with natural pressure release.
 Tip - Pick small to medium sweet potatoes that cook faster.

 - Allow the potatoes to cool.
 Remove the skin and place the sweet potatoes in a large bowl.